 We also work with primary school students during our outreach campaigns about Wildlife Crime.
 You can join the outreach team every 2 months for 3 days of engaging and fun teaching about the importance of animals for South Africa!

 DAKTARI Bush School & Wildlife Orphanage is set in a beautiful nature reserve with granite hills and the most stunning views.
 Leopard, hyena, buffalo, impala, kudu, wildebeest, zebra and giraffe roam freely within our grounds.
 The camp itself is located in the heart of the reserve and it is here that you will work with the children and enclosed animals.
 However, you will be going into the reserve to explore the signs of nature around us!

 We are located in the middle of the bush and so the camp is rustic, although we do our very best to make sure everyone is kept clean, comfortable, and well fed!
-You will enjoy hot showers, running water, and solar-powered lights in your traditional chalets.
-You may be sharing your chalet with up to 4 other volunteers but everyone has their own bed and space to store clothes and personal items.
+So, you will enjoy hot showers, running water, and solar-powered lights in your traditional chalets.
+You may be sharing your chalet with up to 4 other volunteers (same-sex).
+Still, everyone has their own bed and space to store clothes and personal items.

 At DAKTARI, everyone is served three meals a day by our experienced kitchen staff.
 We can cater to vegetarians and vegans, but gluten free people should bring their own food for the first week and can then stock up during the weekend.
 Sadly, gluten free food is too expensive for us to be able to provide it without an extra cost.